az-digital/az-icons/README.md

 When choosing which version to include in your project, take these three choices into account:

-**Stable** version: This option is the most recent version that has the most wide-spread adoption on sites.
+**Stable** version: Each tagged release has a permanent CDN link.
+This version has to be upgraded on your project manually.
 ```
 <link rel="stylesheet" href="https://cdn.digital.arizona.edu/lib/az-icons/1.0.0/az-icons-styles.css" crossorigin="anonymous">
 ```

-**Latest** version: Latest tagged version.
-The most recently tagged stable release of AZ Bootstrap.
-While this has not been explicitly tested on this version of az_barrio, it’s probably OK to use on production sites.
+**Latest** tagged version: The contents of this CDN link update automatically every time we tag a release of `az-icons`.
+While there is some risk involved with this link, for example, the icons could randomly break on your site, the up-side is that you get access to new icons and upgrades to performance on each release automatically.
+It's probably OK to use on production sites.
 Please report bugs to the AZ Digital team.
 ```
 <link rel="stylesheet" href="https://cdn.digital.arizona.edu/lib/az-icons/latest/az-icons-styles.css" crossorigin="anonymous">